falkr/ttm4115-2020/pages/unit-setup.md

 For this activity, we work with three simplified roles.
 In reality, they can be more subtle and vague, and some roles are combined.
 What is important for now is that you start getting aware that different roles during development exist, and that they have different tasks and responsibilities, and therefore have different motivations, interests and require different skills.

-Aside: Agile methods often define these roles with more details and sharper.
+:aside: Agile methods often define these roles with more details and sharper.
 Later during the course we will for instance look at the Scrum method, and how it defines the roles of developer, product owner and Scrum master, which is similar to a project manager.